GSA/piv-guides/Template-2.md

 permalink: /template/
 ---

-This page serves as a template to help you create a new FICAM Guide for the IDManagment.gov website.
+This page serves as a template and guidance document to help you create a new FICAM Guide for the www.IDManagment.gov website.

-This template provides:
+This page provides:

   1. **_Steps to create a new Page (file)_** for your guide.
-  2. An **_Example Outline_** to copy and paste into your guide (i.e., for document structure).
+  2. An **_Example Outline_** to copy and paste into your page (i.e., to help structure your guide).
-  3. A **_Markdown Template_** to copy and paste into your guide (i.e., for Markdown formatting).
+  3. A **_Markdown Template_** to copy and paste into your page (i.e., to help with Markdown formatting).
   4. Some **_writing and style resources_** (plain language, etc.).

 # Create a New Page to Start Your Guide

-To contribute a new guide, please see the **Contributing.md** file for more information.
+To create a new guide or contribute to one, please see the **Contributing.md** file in the GitHub Repo for more information.

-To start your new guide, first you need to create a new Page (file).
+To start your new guide, you will first need to create a new GitHub **Page** (i.e., file).

 Do this: